sashperso/openshift-hc/README-linux.md

 As mentioned, any IDE will do.
 Please follow the suggestions above.

-## How to initialize a new CER
+## How to initialize a new PDF

-Please see [Initialize a new CER](README-initialize-a-new-CER.md) for details on starting a new CER.
+Please see [Initialize a new PDF](README-initialize-a-new-CER.md) for details on starting a new PDF.

-## Write your new CER

-Please see the [writing README](README-writing.md) for more generic details on how to write your CER!

-## Generate your CER
+## Generate your PDF

-CERs are delivered as PDFs.
-The AsciiDoc files are put together into one file with all the mark-up needed and rendered into the PDF.
-It is recommended to create PDFs often to ensure it works flawlessly.

 The software component used is called [asciidoctor-pdf](https://asciidoctor.org/docs/asciidoctor-pdf/).
-A container has been setup and is used locally and on GitLab.
-This ensures the outcome is always the same.

-## CER generating locally on linux platforms
+## PDF generating locally on linux platforms

 As this is about linux, there will be choice.
 It is possible to use the container as mentioned, but it is also possible to use a local binary.
 Therefor, we recommend using the container image above for template generation consistency.